 For a remote UX designer, some of the most important choices you need to make are the laptop you use and the tools that come with it.
 We have many guides on selecting the tools you need.

 In addition, the ability to work from home can help you decide whether or not UX is something that’s well suited for you.
-Read our UX 101 post for more on UX.
+Read our UX jobs post for more on how to get a job in UX.

 Was this post helpful to you?
 Share it with others!